 using System;

-// Create an instance of the IronTesseract class from the IronOcr library.
+// Create an instance of the IronTesseract class for OCR processing

 var ocr = new IronTesseract();

-// Create an OcrInput object to load and manipulate images for OCR processing.
+// Create an OcrInput object to load and preprocess images

 using var input = new OcrInput();

-// Specify the indices of the pages to be loaded from the multi-page TIFF image.
+// Specify which pages to extract from multi-page documents

 var pageIndices = new int[] { 1, 2 };

-// Load the specified image frames from the TIFF file located at the given relative path.
+// Load specific frames from a TIFF file

 input.LoadImageFrames(@"img\example.tiff", pageIndices);